BalderHolst/txtx/README.md

 }
 ```

+Commands can be escaped by repeating the prefix (default: '!') characer.

 ## Setup
 txtx is designed to be easy to setup.
 You can simply copy the `txtx.py` script into your project and start using it.
 It is now yours!
 Do whatever you want with it.
 It does not require any external dependencies.